Juan-David Nasio

 Psychiatrist, psychoanalyst and writer.
 Photo taken by Carole Bellaïche.

 Juan-David Nasio (born 1942 in Rosario, Argentina) is an Argentinian psychiatrist, psychoanalyst and writer.
 He is one of the founders of Séminaires Psychanalytiques de Paris.

 Biography

 After qualifying as a doctor from the University of Buenos Aires, Nasio completed his residency as a psychiatrist at the hospital in Lanús.
 In 1969, he emigrated to France where he attended the classes of Jacques Lacan.

 He was a professor at the University of Paris VII Sorbonne for 30 years from 1971 and for three years had a seminar in the école Freudienne de Paris (1977-1980).
 After its dissolution in 1980, he founded the Séminaires Psychanalytiques de Paris (1986).
 He received the French Legion of Honour.

-In addition to participating in Lacan's seminars and translating his Écrits into Spanish, he has authored numerous books in French, which have since been translated in 13 languages.
+In addition to participating in Lacan's seminars and translating his Écrits into Spanish, he is the author of 27 books published in French, six of which have been translated into English.
+Including English, his books have been translated into 14 languages: German, Chinese, Korean, Danish, Spanish, Greek, Italian, Japanese, Persian, Portuguese, Romanian, Russian, and Turkish.

+From 2022 to 2024, he told twenty-two patient stories in the radio program L’inconscient (France Inter), which aired weekly and reached a wide audience, according to France Inter.